Bigizic/Test-Codes/README.md

 ## purpose of this Repo is for :

-codes i developed and solved to improve myself
+projects i developed and solved to improve myself

 codes i thought might be useful